 Find a mouse you like, or try a trackball.
 Some people get on with trackballs very well.
-I am right handed but use a mouse in my left hand.
-Experiment, try new options.
+I am right-handed but use a mouse in my left hand.
+Experiment, and try new options.
 Trackpads (such as on Dell notebooks) are useful.
 Experiment with using more than one pointing device (a mouse and a trackpad, or a trackpad and trackball) so that you can vary your hand use.

 With your chair and desk adjusted, we can adjust your monitor position appropriately.
 Sitting in your chair, the top of the visible portion of the monitor image should be roughly at eye level.
 Taking a 10′ or 11′ degree angle downwards from your eye position to the monitor should bring you to the bottom of the visible portion of the monitor image.
-Move the monitor further away from you or closer to you until this is acheived.
+Move the monitor further away from you or closer to you until this is achieved.

-If your employer will not provide you with a chair, desk, monitor and keyboard that provides you (*) support, then I would think long and hard about what that says about their committment to you, your health and your future career prospects with them.
+If your employer will not provide you with a chair, desk, monitor and keyboard that provides you (*) support, then I would think long and hard about what that says about their commitment to you, your health and your future career prospects with them.
 Or, put another way, find a different and better employer.

-All stretches must be held for a minimum of seven real seconds, preferrably ten seconds.
+All stretches must be held for a minimum of seven real seconds, preferably ten seconds.
 The reason I state real is because I mean 7 seconds on a clock, not seven seconds the way people count out loud (too fast).
 The reason the stretches must be held for this length is that the stretches are stretching nerve tissue.
 Nerve tissue is elastic and doesn’t actually stretch (without springing back into its original size) until it has been stretched for 7 seconds.
 So if you do these exercises and don’t stretch for at least 7 seconds, you are wasting your time and doing yourself no good.
 Please re-read the previous sentence.

 These exercises are the exercises that I used to help recover from RSI as part of a treatment regime.
-I am not a trained physician or medical practioner, so any advice here is my description of the exercises given to me by my physiotherapist.
+I am not a trained physician or medical practitioner, so any advice here is my description of the exercises given to me by my physiotherapist.
 You use these exercises at your own risk.
 If in any doubt about the validity of these exercises with respect to your physical health, consult a trained physician, physiotherapist or other appropriate medical authority.